 Process description: There are many different types of municipal waste incinerators and not all municipal waste incinerator technologies or facilities are able to properly destroy POPs in waste.
 Advanced solid waste incinerators are designed to safely treat the contaminants present in municipal solid waste (MSW) and similar commercial and industrial waste, usually in grate furnaces operating at high temperatures, and incorporating state-of-the-art pollution-control methods.
 Advanced solid waste incineration processes involve maintaining a minimum temperature of 850˚C in the combustion chamber(s) with a residence time in the gas phase of at least two seconds.
 There are also incineration facilities dedicated to wood waste that are able to incinerate wood waste containing or contaminated with PCP under similar conditions as described above (European Commission, 2011).
 The conditions and operating requirements of the processes described above should be stringent and meet the levels of destruction and irreversible transformation set out in subsection IV.G.2.
 Some countries have included such requirements in their national legislation.

 In order to properly destroy the HBCD contained in waste a temperature higher than 850˚C is necessary.
 In the case of a full scale test trial of the treatment of polysterene foam (EPS and XPS) waste containing HBCD in the Würzburg Municipal Solid Waste Incinerator (Germany), where the input contained 1-2 weight-per cent of such foam waste containing 6,000 to 21,000 mg/kg of HBCD, the necessary combustion temperature was 900–1,000°C (Mark et al, 2015).
 In the case of a full scale test trial of the treatment of e-waste in the Tamara Municipal Solid Waste Incinerator (Germany), where the input contained 2.5-3.5% of bromine including POP-BDEs, the temperature was 1,000°C (Vehlow, 2002).
-These trial results were confirmed by a full scale facility study conducted in Norway, where the total input of brominated flame retardants was less than 500 g/h (Borgnes & Rikheim, 2005.
+These trial results were confirmed by a full scale facility study conducted in Norway, where the total input of brominated flame retardants was less than 500 g/h (Borgnes & Rikheim, 2005).
 In the case of incineration or co-incineration of hazardous waste with a content of more than 1 per cent of halogenated organic substances expressed as chlorine, a temperature of at least 1,100˚C is required.

 During incineration, flue gases are released that contain most of the available fuel energy as heat.
 The organic substances in the waste burn as soon as they reach the ignition temperature.
 It is noted that it may be necessary to add other fuels in order to adjust the temperature during incineration as well as during the starting up and shutting down of furnaces.

-It should be noted that residual waste typically contains small amounts of heavy metals, sulphur and chlorine and may contain small amounts of flame retardants in plastic or textile waste.
+It should be noted that residual waste typically contains heavy metals, sulphur and chlorine and may contain flame retardants in plastic or textile waste.
 These substances are found in practically all fractions of residual waste and in a variety of chemical compounds.
 For this reason, the requirements for technical systems ensuring safe residual waste treatment are highly complex.

 The guidance on BAT/BEP developed by the Stockholm Convention relevant to Article 5 and Annex C should be used and applied to this technology (UNEP, 2007).